top of page

 but you are only thinking of what it will be like

-when he kisses you
+when he kisses you, if he ever does.

-but it is even hard to imagine
+It is hard to imagine but you try

 at the end of every scenario you conjure